huymtran0502/Coursera/README.md

 ---
 ### :man_technologist: About Me :

-- :telescope: I am working as a Data Analyst and aspiring to work on Machine Learning and Deep Learning.

 - :four_leaf_clover: Welcome to my Python project on GitHub!
 This repository is the culmination of my hard work and passion for Python programming.
 Thank you for your interest in my Python project.
 I hope you find it informative and engaging.
 Feel free to reach out to me with any questions or suggestions.
 Happy coding!

 - :zap: In my free time, I solve problems on Kaggles and read tech articles such as data analysis techniques, artificial intelligence, machine learning, and deep learning.